 Our Rehearsal Rooms, each modeled after a different tech company's conference room, are a unique feature of our center.
-These rooms are exclusively reserved for those using the space to rehearse or present.
-Read more about their various features and our policies below or learn more about how to reserve them.
+These rooms are exclusively reserved for those using the space to rehearse or present and cannot be reserved for any other purpose (such as meetings, studying, etc).
+Read more about their various features below.

 IBM Room (Clough 441)